Impact of Nitrogen and Oxygen Interstitials on Niobium SRF Cavity Performance

 RF performance of each single-cell Nb cavity was evaluated at the Fermilab Vertical Test Stand (VTS) in continuous-wave operation using power balance measurements\cite{melnychuk_error_2014}.
 All cavities underwent a fast cooldown protocol to minimize magnetic flux trapping\cite{romanenko_dependence_2014, posen_efficient_2016}.
 Q$_0$ vs. E$_\mathrm{acc}$ curves were measured at both \SI{2}{K} and $<$\SI{1.5}{K} to decompose the surface resistance into R$_\mathrm{T}$ and R$_\mathrm{res}$\cite{martinello_effect_2016}.
 The temperature-dependent component at \SI{2}{K} can be obtained from R$_\mathrm{T}(\SI{2}{K})~=~$G$/$Q$_0$(\SI{2}{K}) $-$ G$/$Q$_0$($<$\SI{1.5}{K}), where G~=~270~$\Omega$ is a geometry factor that is only dependent on cavity shape.
 This study primarily investigates the evolution in R$_\mathrm{T}$ as our main interest is the effect of bulk impurities on superconducting properties.

 Figure~\ref{fig:f1} shows ToF-SIMS depth profile of O and N in Nb cavity cutouts for each treatment.
+Concentrations are presented in the dimensionless unit of parts per million atomic (ppma), which represents the number of impurity atoms per $10^6$ total atoms.
 The EP baseline exhibits a clean surface with no detectable O or N impurities.
-O-based treatments introduce significant concentrations of O. Baking at \SI{120}{\degreeCelsius} gradually dissolves oxygen into the bulk with a diffusion length of \SIrange{20}{100}{nm}, and baking at \SI{200}{\degreeCelsius} leads to a more uniform oxygen distribution within the RF layer \cite{bafia_role_2022}.
+Baking at \SI{120}{\degreeCelsius} gradually dissolves oxygen into the bulk with a diffusion length of \SIrange{20}{100}{nm}, and baking at \SI{200}{\degreeCelsius} leads to a more uniform oxygen distribution within the RF layer \cite{bafia_role_2022}.
 No N was detected in the EP, 120$^\circ$C, or 200$^\circ$C baked samples above background levels.
 N doped samples show uniform and dilute concentrations of $\sim$10$^3$~ppma of N extending well beyond the RF layer, with negligible O concentration.
-In contrast, the N infused sample contains both N is in the first $\sim$20~nm and O comparable to a 120$^\circ$C$\times$48~h bake.
-This enables consideration of treatments that introduce both O and N.
+The N infused sample contains N in the first $\sim$20~nm and O comparable to that of a 120$^\circ$C$\times$48~h bake.
+A mid-T baked (350$^\circ$C$\times$2.5~h) sample displays N in the first $\sim$20~nm and a uniform concentration of O. For both N infused and mid-T baked samples, we detected nitrogen within the bulk above background levels.
+These treatments enable consideration of treatments that introduce both O and N. It is unclear what the source of N is in mid-T baking, but these findings mirror the nitrogen interstitials observed in \textcite{posen_ultralow_2020} of mid-T baked samples.
+Additional ToF-SIMS depth profiles of C, OH, H, and NbH are provided in the supplementary material along with quantification of trace contaminants that are only present in the first 5~nm of the surface.

-To validate the concentrations from ToF-SIMS, APT was performed on a N Doped sample (Fig.~\ref{fig:f2}).
-We identified a cylindrical region of interest (ROI) to be representative of the average surface (see supplementary material further discussion).
-Within the ROI, the average N concentration was $870 \pm 150$~ppma.
-The same sample later measured with ToF-SIMS yielded average N concentration of $730 \pm 290$~ppma, corresponding to a Z-score of 0.43.
-A direct comparison of the bulk O concentration from a depth of \SIrange{220}{240}{nm} gives $200 \pm 30$~ppma for APT and $180 \pm 60$~ppma for ToF-SIMS, corresponding to a Z-score of 0.30.
-The agreement in both N and bulk O concentrations across independent techniques provides strong confirmation of the reliability of the measurements.